Vaguery/req-language/README.md

+# DEPRECATED

+A new version, with a substantially different memory model and underlying data structure(s), is being developed.

 # ReQ (first version)

 `ReQ`---pronounced "re-queue" or "wreck", depending on how long you've stared at it---is a new language intended for genetic programming applications.
 It's a queue-based (as opposed to stack-based) language, with a strong and extensible type system, tight integration to Clojure (in which it's written), polymorphic monadic functional style, and surprisingly promiscuous computational dynamics.